Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 ## Getting Started

 In order to run the code associated with this sample, you must first [create an account](/guides/createaccount).
-The sample code is hosted [on github](https://github.com/nexosis/sample-csharp-air-quality) and can be cloned and run locally.
+The sample code is hosted [on GitHub](https://github.com/nexosis/sample-csharp-air-quality) and can be cloned and run locally.

 -----

 ## Setup

-The first two steps to run this analysis do not use the Nexosis API, but are used to setup the data to be used by the API.
+The first two steps to run this analysis do not use the Nexosis API, but are used to set up the data to be used by the API.
 The historical air quality data is provided by the State Department in downloadable [CSV files](http://www.stateair.net/web/historical/1/1.html).
-These have been copied into the git repository for your convenience.
+These have been copied into the Git repository for your convenience.
 To import the data, you can use the following command:

 ```bash
 > dotnet run AirQuality --import --database=aqi.sqlite3 --files=*.csv